 Juveniles should be fed insects more often than adults.
 Feed juveniles at least twice a day, offering as many appropriately-sized insects as they will eat in 10 minutes or so.

 Don't feed until the tank is heated up in the morning or just before the tank cools down at night, as the heat is necessary for digestion.
 Adults can be fed insects once a day (for both juveniles and adults vegetables can be available all the time).
-Insects should be gut loaded (fed nutritious food that is then passed on to the lizard) prior to feeding, and lightly dusted with a calcium and Vitamin D (no phosphorus) supplement at each feeding.
+Insects should be gut loaded (fed nutritious food that is then passed on to the lizard) prior to feeding, and lightly dusted with a calcium and Vitamin D (no phosphorus) supplement to prevent metabolic bone disease at each feeding.

-Commercial diets are becoming more available, but so far the long term success of these diets is not well known.
+Commercial diets for bearded dragons are becoming more available, but so far the long term success of these diets is not well known.
 It is always best to feed as varied a diet as possible, so if these prepared diets are used they should be a supplement to the diet, not the sole source of nutrition.

 Edited by Adrienne Kruzer, RVT